Install docToolchain

 • Facilitates the installation of the docToolchain if not installed.

-• Makes it easier to upgrade to never versions of docToolchain.
+• Makes it easier to upgrade to newer versions of docToolchain.

 Install dtcw in your project directory